The Site

 The educational component of the project will provide participants with background information about the project itself, as well as knowledge about historical gardens and parks, traditional gardening, and related topics.
 One of the thematic discussions will focus on resilience strategies implemented in historical gardens in Germany to address the challenges of climate change.
 Additionally, there will be discussions on the UNESCO World Heritage convention system.
 Guided tours will offer participants an overview of site management for "Classical Weimar" as a UNESCO World Heritage site.
 The participants will also have free access to museums and exhibitions, facilitating individual study opportunities.

-The project is part of the World Heritage Volunteers campaign for 2024, an international initiative taking place yearly within the framework of the World Heritage Education Programme at the UNESCO World Heritage Centre.
+The project was part of the World Heritage Volunteers campaign for 2024, an international initiative taking place yearly within the framework of the World Heritage Education Programme at the UNESCO World Heritage Centre.
 The project has been the longest recurrent project worldwide within the frame of the World Heritage Volunteers campaign to take place uninterruptedly since 2012.

 European Heritage Volunteers